Real Estate Glossary: Homebuying 101

 The interest rate is the amount a lender charges a borrower and is a percentage of the down payment or principal.
 The interest rate on a loan is typically noted on an annual basis known as the annual percentage rate.

 Real property, considered immovable or fixed to the land.
-Examples include in-ground swimming pools, or a shed that are all fixed to the land.
+Examples include in-ground swimming pools, or a shed that is fixed to the land.
 This can also include acreage behind a home.

 Arranger of Credit: